-EXPRESSIONS OF INTEREST IN LONG TERM FUNDING FOR THE CAÑARIACO PROJECT
+LONG TERM FUNDING FOR THE CAÑARIACO PROJECT

 In September 2014, the Company retained a financial advisor for the Cañariaco Copper Project in order to strengthen the project team in executing strategic and financing plans.
-As of January 8, 2015, the Company had received Expressions of Interest in different forms of funding for the project.
+In December of 2014, the Company received formal Expressions of Interest in different forms of funding for the project.
+Some of the EOI's were further negotiated during 2015, however none of the proposals were completed due to a decrease in the copper price.
 The Company is interested in forms that include but are not limited to: concentrate off-take, royalties, streaming, loans and joint venture agreements.
-The Company is furthering discussions with the parties expressing interest with the goal to obtain long term funding for the advancement of the Cañariaco project.
+The Company is continues searching for long term funding for the advancement of the Cañariaco project.

-NEW ACTING CHIEF FINANCIAL OFFICER AND MARCH 2015 PRIVATE PLACEMENT
+NEW ACTING CHIEF FINANCIAL OFFICER AND